pereirarodrigo/eportfolio/pages/subjects/machine_learning.md

             <font size="2">Figure 22: A snippet of the Jupyter notebook used for the data analysis step</font></center><br><br>

-            The team developed a Jupyter notebook to conduct data analysis on the AirBnb dataset.
+            The team developed a Jupyter notebook to conduct data analysis on the Airbnb dataset.
 In it, we conducted data cleaning to address null rows, performed categorical to numerical conversions on some columns and also mapped these to numbers, thus allowing for correlation to be calculated and clustering to be performed.<br><br>

             <center><img src="img/machine_learning/report_snippet.png" height="600" width="600"><br>